DreamPurchaseZnz/Python-Module/BIF/String manipulation&print&format.md

 min(str)
 Returns the min alphabetical character from the string str.

-replace(old, new \[, max\])
-Replaces all occurrences of old in string with new or at most max occurrences if max given.

 rfind(str, beg=0,end=len(string))
 Same as find(), but search backwards in string.